The Fort Harmony Story

 The Original Old Fort Harmony site has been Located

-and was located on the south end of Harmony Valley on a beautiful bluff
+Located on the south end of Harmony Valley there

 Fort Harmony and Mountain Meadows